GSA/digitalgov.gov/content/services/dap/certified-analyst.md

   - tlowden
 ---

-The [Digital Analytics Program](https://digital.gov/services/dap/) (DAP) now offers the opportunity to demonstrate mastery of the DAP Google Analytics account by becoming a **DAP Certified Analyst**.

 ## Overview

-To become a DAP Certified Analyst, a prospective analyst must complete the DAP Certification Exam with a score of 80 percent or better.
+The [Digital Analytics Program](https://digital.gov/services/dap/) (DAP) now offers the opportunity to become a DAP Certified Analyst.
+Prospective analysts must complete the DAP Certification Exam with a score of 80 percent or better.
 The exam is 50 questions and is multiple choice.
 Prospective analysts can take the exam more than once.

 In order to prevent the distribution of correct answers, the DAP team has opted not to send exam participants a question-by-question review.
 After taking the exam, the prospective analyst will receive only a score.
 If the score passes the exam, the analyst will be sent a certificate (via email) from the DAP team verifying the completion and passing grade.